BBVA/qed/rtd_docs/source/use_cases/commits.rst

 ===================

-In this Use Case we will discuss how to certify artifacts from source code, building exactly what the developer intented do publish.
+In this Use Case we will discuss how to certify artifacts from source code, building exactly what the developer intented to publish.

 Theory and Operation
 --------------------